 Color: Effort should be taken to use colors that complement each other or of different shades.
 If you are not sure about colors, use a monochromatic style.

-Figures: Can be figures used in the manuscript or images that you either have a copyright to use, make sure you use trustful resources for your image bank, such as Mind the Graph.
+Figures: These can be figures used in the manuscript or images that you either have a copyright to use, make sure you use trustful resources for your image bank, such as Mind the Graph.

-The process to create visual abstracts with Mind the Graph’s platform is very straightforward.
+The process of creating visual abstracts with Mind the Graph’s platform is very straightforward.
 Log in to the platform, select the required icons, drag and drop them to the page.

 Arrange the icons according to their relationships and add the text that explains your story!
 Yes!
 That’s it.